A 13-month-old LlamaIndex bug re-embeds unchanged content

 What this means in practice

 If your documents live on a backend from the active list above (local filesystem, GCS, SFTP, SMB, HDFS-via-pyarrow, in-memory), the bug is live today.
 Any file whose mtime or created timestamp crosses a calendar day between scheduled indexing runs re-embeds on the next run.
-Verified end to end on local filesystem; the rest share the exact same code path once the POSIX key reaches default_file_metadata_func.
-For teams running daily or weekly re-indexing over a corpus that sees writes between runs (dataset sync, upload pipeline, editor workflow, customer-facing write paths), this is silent overhead that scales with modification rate.

 If your documents live on a backend from the masked list above (S3, Azure Blob, Alibaba OSS, Swift, TOS, Google Drive, Dropbox, IPFS, OpenDAL, Databricks, plus the metadata-less HTTP/WebHDFS/FTP/Git family), the bug is not firing today, but not because your stack is correct.
 It is not firing because Bug 2 strips the metadata before Bug 1 can trip on it.
 The masking is environmental, not defensive.
 It survives until one of two things happens: